skx/kilua/README.md

     CTRL-q: Quit
     CTRL-f: Find string in file (ESC to exit search, arrows to navigate)

-Kilo was written by Salvatore Sanfilippo, aka antirez, and is released under the BSD 2 clause license.

 There's a screencast showing the differences between this fork and the original `kilo` available here:

 * https://asciinema.org/a/2tkjh1gog1y3e5jmpdk9a663k

+## License

+Kilo was written by Salvatore Sanfilippo, aka antirez, and is released under the BSD 2 clause license.

 ## Lua Support